lucidrains/rotary-embedding-torch/README.md

 ## Rotary Embeddings - Pytorch

 A standalone library for adding <a href="https://arxiv.org/abs/2104.09864">rotary embeddings</a> to transformers in Pytorch, following its success as <a href="https://blog.eleuther.ai/rotary-embeddings/">relative positional encoding</a>.
 Specifically it will make rotating information into any axis of a tensor easy and efficient, whether they be fixed positional or learned.
+This library will give you state of the art results for positional embedding, at little costs.

-My gut tells me there is something <a href="https://www.nature.com/articles/s41593-021-00821-9">more</a> to rotations that can be exploited in artificial neural networks.
+My gut also tells me there is something <a href="https://www.nature.com/articles/s41593-021-00821-9">more</a> to rotations that can be exploited in artificial neural networks.

+## Todo

+- [ ] show an example for axial rotary embeddings for images
+- [ ] test learned rotations

 ## Install